awsdocs/aws-doc-sdk-examples/go/dynamodb/README.md

 `go run ScanItems.go -t TABLE -r RATING -y YEAR`

-- _TABLE_ is the name of the table
+- _TABLE_ is the name of the table.
-- _RATING_ is the minimum rating, from 0.0 to 1.0, given to the movies to retrieve
+- _RATING_ is the minimum rating, from 0.0 to 1.0, given to the movies to retrieve.
-- _YEAR_ is the year when the movies were released
+- _YEAR_ is the year when the movies were released.

 The unit test mocks the DynamoDB service and `Scan` function.